brettz9/integrity-matters/README.md

 [@hkdobrev/run-if-changed](https://github.com/hkdobrev/run-if-changed) to
 indicate that `integrity-matters` should be run whenever `package.json` (or `package-lock.json`/`yarn.lock`) changes, ensuring that your local updates are automatically reflected in your CDN URL versions.
+(You may wish to have it run a local install first as well to ensure that updates made by others contributing to your project are reflected locally.)

 ## To-dos